Undergraduate BA (Hons)

 3D Design Principles

 This module introduces you to the fundamental principles of 3D design and builds your awareness of the vocabulary used within the scenic design industry.
-A design project will allow you to develop your understanding of form, space, colour and materials, in short; what makes a design successful.
+A design project will allow you to develop your understanding of form, space, colour and materials - the four key elements which make a successful costume.

 3D Design Procedures and Practice